Well-posedness and propagation of chaos for McKean-Vlasov equations with jumps and locally Lipschitz coefficients: Well-posedness of McKean-Vlasov equations

 {\it Step~6.} This step concludes the proof, showing that $X$ is solution to~\eqref{mckeangeneral}.
 In order to prove that $X$ is solution to~\eqref{mckeangeneral}, we use the fact that, using the notation of Definitions~II.2.6 and~II.2.16 of \cite{jacod_limit_2003}, $X^{[n+1]}$ is a semimartingale with characteristics $(B^{[n+1]}, C^{[n+1]},\nu^{[n+1]})$ given by

 Let us note that, above, we have chosen as truncation function $h=0,$ hence the modified second characteristics $\tilde C^{[n+1]}$ is the same as $C^{[n+1]}.$

 Recall that, in {\it Step~5}, we have shown that, for a subsequence, $(X^{[n]},X^{[n+1]},\mu^{[n]})_n$ converges in distribution in $D([0,T],\r^2\times\mathcal{P}_1(\r))$ to $(X,X,\mu).$ Using once again Skorohod's representation theorem, we can consider representative r.v. for which the previous convergence is almost sure.
-Whence, by Lemma~\ref{cvdintegral}, for all $g\in C_b(\r),$ the following convergences hold almost surely for the representative r.v. and hence in distribution:
+Whence { (recalling that for $x\in D(\r_+,\r),$ the function $t\mapsto \int_0^t x_sds$ is continuous for Skorokhod topology)}, for all $g\in C_b(\r),$ the following convergences hold almost surely for the representative r.v. and hence in distribution:

 where the convergences hold respectively in the spaces $D(\r_+,\r^3)$ and $D(\r_+,\r^2).$

 Then, Theorem~IX.2.4 of \cite{jacod_limit_2003} implies that $X$ is a semimartingale with characteristics $(B,C,\nu)$ given by